The Future of Print Security: 8 Cyber Security Trends for 2025-2030

 With SAFEQ Cloud, we can take proper preventative measures, releasing dynamic security updates (I.e., always up to date), conducting regular penetration tests, and frequently performing vulnerability scanning for the entire infrastructure, regardless of locations.

-With print roaming (pull printing) and print authentication (like Auth0 authorization or PingID), a SAFEQ Cloud system within your IT infrastructure ensures no confidential documents or sensitive information are printed before the user authenticates at the printer.
+With print roaming (pull printing) and print authentication (like Auth0 authorization or PingID), a SAFEQ Cloud system within your IT infrastructure ensures no confidential documents are printed before the user authenticates at the printer.

-The continually accelerated distributed workforce, sometimes referred to as an “Everywhere Enterprise Strategy” (an approach to work ensures that workers aren’t bound by proximity or physical space.
-All that is required is an internet connection and workspace.), offers many advantages.
-However, one considerable disadvantage is a widened attack surface.
+The continually accelerated distributed workforce, sometimes referred to as an “Everywhere Enterprise Strategy (an approach to work which ensures that workers aren’t bound by proximity or physical space), also contribute to a widened attack surface.

 This means that IT leaders have had to find creative ways to protect their companies from security breaches.
-This often involves the use of integrated secure print services that allow devices to be managed across various locations.
+One method is to use integrated secure print services that allow devices to be managed across various locations.

 While adopting a Managed Print Service (MPS) is a great way to negate the risks associated with printing, many organizations will find that they need to arm their print services from different angles.

-Often called a “multi-layered approach” to print security, this involves technology suppliers adapting several security mechanisms to protect against the risks of hybrid work, treat landscapes, and sophisticated hacking.
+Often called a “multi-layered approach”, this involves technology suppliers adapting several security mechanisms to protect against the risks associated with hybrid work, AI, and sophisticated hacking.

 Here’s a look at some of the security mechanisms that help safeguard a cloud print environment: